 Enter behaviorism, as developed by psychologist John B. Watson, which was based on the idea that humans were essentially rats.
 If you want to understand a human/rat, you experiment on it; you don’t ask its opinion.
 In fact, asking humans their opinion is now seen as invalidating an experiment.

 For purposes of science, you can’t tell people why you’re studying them; experiments are designed to keep human subjects in the dark.
 Only when you’re ignorant, only when you’re a rat, can scientists find out what really makes you happy.
-The ideology of happiness sees individuals as objects of study rather than agents.

 The great irony of course is that there’s a good deal of evidence suggesting people don’t like being treated like rats.
 Unhappiness and mental distress are exacerbated, Davies says, by the default treatment of workers as bodies, to be manipulated rather than treated as sentient beings.
 The ideology of happiness, which sees individuals as objects of study rather than agents, therefore itself contributes to making people unhappy.